-Brasilia, the political and administrative capital of Brazil, is a perfect travel destination for all lovers of heritage and modern architecture.
+Visit Brasilia, the political and administrative capital of Brazil, a perfect travel destination for all lovers of heritage and modern architecture.

 The center of Brasilia is an extraordinary place, which offers without doubt the most beautiful and futuristic 1960’s architecture in the world.
 Add Brasilia to your Brazil vacation packages and find yourself in the heart of the largest country in Latin America, the city seems to be from a film of classic science fiction.
 It occupies a geographically central position in the country, idealized since the 1891 constitution, with the aim of ending the age-old rivalry for power between São Paulo and Rio de Janeiro.
 This location means that most travelers who come to Brazil normally have a connection going through its Presidente Juscelino Kubitschek International Airport.
 The perfect opportunity for a stopover to discover the Brazilian capital and its unique architecture!